ai4os/ai4-docs/source/howtos/deploy/index.rst

         Deploy your own LLM from a selection of open-source models (DeepSeek, Qwen, LLama, etc), using vLLM and Open-WebUI.

-    .. grid-item-card:: :material-outlined:`handyman;1.5em`  Manual serverless deployment
-        :link: oscar-manual
-        :link-type: doc

-        Deploy your model in the platform using the serverless option, but manually configuring the deployment.
-This is an advanced option.

 .. toctree::
    :maxdepth: 1